department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 Congress reopened the National Service Life Insurance (NSLI) and the Veterans Special Life Insurance (VSLI) programs for a one year period between May 1, 1965 to May 2, 1966.
 Plans opened during this period are known as Veterans Reopened Insurance.

 The maximum amount for NSLI and VSLI policies opened during the Veterans Reopened Insurance period is $10,000.
-If you have an active NSLI or VSLI life insurance policy from this period, you can buy [Paid Up Additional (PUA) insurance](##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends you receive from your coverage.
+If you have an active NSLI or VSLI life insurance policy from this period, you can buy [Paid Up Additional (PUA) insurance](##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends (payments) you receive from your coverage.

 If you became totally disabled before your 65th birthday and you have NSLI or VSLI coverage, you may be eligible to receive [certain disability benefits](https://www.benefits.va.gov/INSURANCE/gli-claim-disability.asp).

 ## Paid Up Additional (PUA) Insurance

-If you receive a yearly payment--called a dividend--on your life insurance policy, you may be able to use it to buy more life insurance--also called "Paid Up Additional" (PUA) insurance.
+If you receive a yearly dividend (payment) from your VA life insurance policy, you may be able to use it to buy more life insurance--also called "Paid Up Additional" (PUA) insurance.

 **PUA is available for these life insurance policies:**